PRESIDENT

 the first comprehensive and field

-kilns.
-This system remains proprietary
+in cement kilns.
+This system remains proprietary to David

-to David Gossman.
-The system takes into
+Gossman.
+The system takes into account a wide variety of

-account a wide variety of parameters including raw material and current
+parameters including raw material and current fuel chemistry as well as

-chemistry as well as kiln system design.
+kiln system design.

 - Developed